Phishing targets individuals by email, phone or text message, posing as someone from a legitimate institution.

 Number of phishing attacks prevented per quarter

-Over the last quarter, we’ve seen an increase in the number of phishing sites being reported and taken down.
+Over the last quarter we’ve seen a substantial increase in the number of phishing sites being reported and taken down, 40% more than the previous quarter.

 We actively look for phishing sites that try to scam customers by using the BT brand.
 When we find those sites we block accidental access using our Web Protect service (which is free to all our customers).
 We also work with web browsers to show warning screens.
 We constantly work across the internet to get these sites removed as quickly as possible.